catid/tonk/README.md

 - TCP fallback if UDP-based handshakes fail (Application can do this)
 - Unreliable-but-ordered delivery (Can be done using Unreliable channel)
 - MTU detection (Assumes 1488 byte frames or larger)

+### Runtime flag options:

++ UPnP port forwarding can be turned on
++ FEC usage is minimal by default but can be turned on
++ Zstd data compression can be turned off

 #### Credits